Entanglement Breaking Structure of Cartan-Covariant Quantum Channels: Introduction

 \subsection{Quantum channels and the Choi-Jamio\l{}kowski state}

 We begin with a brief review of quantum channels.
-A quantum channel ($\mathcal{E}$) is map
+A quantum channel ($\mathcal{E}$) is a map

 that is trace-preserving and completely-positive, where $\mathbb{M}_{n}(\mathbb{C})$ is the space of $n\times n$ complex matrices.
-For our purposes, we assume that the input and output spaces are isomorphic $n_{1}=n_{2}=D$.
-One method of showing a map is completely positive, is to find an operator sum or Kraus decomposition
+For our purposes, we assume that the input and output spaces are isomorphic $n_{1}=n_{2}=n$.
+One method of showing a map is completely positive is to construct a Kraus decomposition,